SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/autoscan.md

 1. Do the [setup for your project](/#sonarcloud#/projects/create) (from the `+ > Analyze new project` top right menu)
     * ![](/images/exclamation.svg) Remember that your project must absolutely be created by selecting a GitHub repository - otherwise it won't work.
 1. Once the setup is done on SonarCloud, you end up on the project home page which shows a tutorial.
-Ignore it and simply add a `.sonarcloud.properties` file in the base directory of your default branch (or on a PR which targets this default branch).
+Ignore it and simply add a `.sonarcloud.properties` file in the base directory of your default branch or on a PR.
 1. After a while, the analysis results will be visible in SonarCloud (and your PR will be annotated with comments if you pushed the file on a PR)

 Here are the supported optional settings for the `.sonarcloud.properties` file: